 4. Is everyone in your household on board with adopting again?

 Even if you have already adopted five times, you’ll know that every adoption is different and each time you expanded your family there were different growing pains.
-Also, take your existing children’s opinions into consideration.
+Also, consider your existing children’s opinions.
 I’m generally not an advocate of letting kids call the shots in major family decisions, but in this case, I think it’s important to at least talk to them about it and get a sense of what the overall consensus is.

 Would some of your kids have to start sharing a bedroom?
 Do you have children with special needs or children who have experienced trauma who might react badly to having attention taken away from them?
 Would your older kids have to take on more responsibility to help keep the household running?
 These are all things you need to discuss ahead of time so no one is surprised by the change in dynamics if and when a new child arrives.